wb/gitall/README.md

                             not a git 'sub'-command.
 Example: gitall --raw cat .gitignore

-    NOTE: --quiet and --verbose cancel out each other. e.g. '-qqv' = '-q'
+    NOTE: --quiet and --verbose cancel each other out one by one so '-qqv' gives the same result as '-q'

 ##Installing GitAll